Links

 Discover the museums operated by Stoke-on-Trent City Council, including The Potteries Museum, Gladstone Working Pottery Museum, Etruria Industrial Museum and Ford Green Hall.

-English Heritage is the national body responsible for heritage protection.
-Stoke-on-Trent falls within the West Midlands Region of English Heritage.
+Historic England is the national body responsible for heritage protection.
+Stoke-on-Trent falls within the West Midlands Region of Historic England.

 Backed by the Trent and Mersey Canal Society and the Stoke-on-Trent Branch of the Inland Waterways Association, and with active support from Renew North Staffordshire and British Waterways, the Burslem Port Project aims to restore the 3/8 mile Burslem Branch Canal.
 The restoration will also be a major feature in and contributor to, the regeneration of both the Middleport community alongside the canal site and nearby Burslem.